Science & Language Arts

 • Fantasy and sci-fi such as Alcatraz and the Evil Librarians, Wizard of Earthsea, The Martian (classroom edition), Journey to the Center of the Earth, The Rithmatist, Girl Who Drank the Moon, Artemis Fowl, and Anya and the Dragon, The Graveyard Book, Steelheart

-• Non-fiction such as How We Got To Now, Irresistible: The Rise of Addictive Technology, They Called Us Enemy and Boys in the Boat (HS edition), The Elephant Whisperer, Fearless… Navy Seal, The Hiding Place, Anne Frank: Diary of a Young Girl, The Woman Who Smashed Codes
+• Non-fiction such as How We Got To Now, Irresistible: The Rise of Addictive Technology, They Called Us Enemy and Boys in the Boat (HS edition), The Elephant Whisperer, Fearless… Navy Seal, The Hiding Place, Anne Frank: Diary of a Young Girl, The Woman Who Smashed Codes, Quiet: the Power of Introverts in a World that Can’t Stop Talking, The Sea Captain’s Wife: the True Story of Mutiny, Love and Adventure at the Bottom of the World, The Anxious Generation

 Students study and evaluate the author’s use of literary devices and characterization.
 We tease out explicit and implicit themes.
 Students also annotate their copy of the novel to help them cite textual evidence in both our literature study circles and to support their thesis in their essays.